Jufrench/im_so_vexy/README.md

    * Ex: United States Minor Outlying Islands
 * Put commas in population
 * Update font family (if desired)
+* Use label instead of placeholder for input search

 # Getting Started with Create React App